Professor Cathy Nutbrown of the University of Sheffield discusses issues of gender stereotyping in Early Years settings…

 The Early Years Foundation Stage makes it clear that all children should have a wide range of opportunities to play and learn.
-It is important to challenge stereotypes early to give children a breadth of learning experiences.
+It’s important to challenge stereotypes early to give children a breadth of learning experiences.

 As Glenda MacNaughton (1999, p81) notes, children’s pretend play is rich in information about how they understand gender relations.
 As they play at ‘having babies’, ‘being monsters’ or ‘making a hospital’, they show others what they think girls and women can and should do, and what they think boys and men can and should do.

 What is important to remember is that both boys and girls can miss out on important experiences if their play is limited to only some of the opportunities available in their settings.

 Challenging limiting stereotypes in early years settings means:

-● focusing on gender issues in practitioners’ initial and post-qualifying training;
+● focusing on gender issues in practitioners’ initial and post-qualifying training

-● recruiting men and women to work in settings;
+● recruiting men and women to work in settings

-● understanding the influence of families on children’s constructions of gender;
+● understanding the influence of families on children’s constructions of gender

-● observing how children demonstrate what they know about men and women – and girls and boys – in their gendered play;
+● observing how children demonstrate what they know about men and women – and girls and boys – in their gendered play

-● remaining aware of the potentially limiting impact of gendered play on learning.
+● remaining aware of the potentially limiting impact of gendered play on learning

-The teacher asked who did domestic chores at home and who used the family computer.
+The teacher asked who did domestic chores at home and who used the computer.
 The children’s answers showed that stereotypical behaviour they displayed in the nursery was not reflecting their home lives, where some children saw women using computers and men washing up.

 Research has shown that young children often gravitate to stereotypical aspects of provision often defying (or denying) the experience in their daily lives.
 The stereotypes were challenged through ongoing and deliberate intervention strategies which broadened out opportunities for children.

-The boys dominated the only computer for several sessions not responding to practitioners’ discussions about fairness, sharing and taking turns.
+The boys dominated the computer for several sessions, not responding to practitioners’ discussions about fairness, sharing and taking turns.
 The staff declared the computer area a ‘girls only zone’ until further notice.

-In a project to allow boys more access to home corner play the children were first asked for their views.
-One five-year-old girl said: “The boys can’t come in here (the house) ‘cos they make a noise and they mess it up, nd they act like dogs and angry husbands.”
+In a project to allow boys more access to the home corner play the children were first asked for their views.
+One five-year-old girl said: “The boys can’t come in here (the house) ‘cos they make a noise and they mess it up, and they act like dogs and angry husbands.”

 As well as maintaining the usual home play space, staff encouraged children to suggest other role-play areas.
 Over the weeks, they established a garage, a tropical fish shop, a hairdressing salon, a chip shop and an office, which gave rise to fewer instances of gender-dominated play and created spaces for boys to engage in more positive role-play activities which were not heavily dominated by the girls.
 (Nutbrown and Clough, 2009)

-So that all children benefit from a rich and broad range of learning experiences, not limited by developing ideas of what is appropriate for girls or for boys, practitioners need to be sensitive to children’s emerging preferences.
+So that all children benefit from a rich and broad range of learning experiences, not limited by developing ideas of what is appropriate for girls or for boys, we need to be sensitive to children’s emerging preferences.

-● Connolly, P Boys and Schooling in the early years (RoutledgeFalmer, 2004).
+● Connolly, P – Boys and Schooling in the early years (RoutledgeFalmer, 2004).

-● Gussin Paley, V Boys and Girls: Superheroes in the Doll Corner (The University of Chicago Press, 1984).
+● Gussin Paley, V – Boys and Girls: Superheroes in the Doll Corner (The University of Chicago Press, 1984).

-● MacNaughton, G ‘Even pink tents have glass ceilings: crossing the gender boundaries in pretend play’ in Dau, E and Jones, E Child’s Play: Revisiting Play in early Childhood Settings (MacLennan and Petty Pty Ltd, 1999).
+● MacNaughton, G – ‘Even pink tents have glass ceilings: crossing the gender boundaries in pretend play’ in Dau, E and Jones, E Child’s Play: Revisiting Play in early Childhood Settings (MacLennan and Petty Pty Ltd, 1999).

-● MacNaughton, G Rethinking Gender in Early Childhood Education (Sage, 2000).
+● MacNaughton, G – Rethinking Gender in Early Childhood Education (Sage, 2000).

-● Nutbrown, C and Clough, P ‘Citizenship and Inclusion in the Early Years: Understanding and Responding to Children’s Perspectives on “Belonging”’ (International Journal of Early Years Education 17, 2009).
+● Nutbrown, C and Clough, P – ‘Citizenship and Inclusion in the Early Years: Understanding and Responding to Children’s Perspectives on “Belonging”’ (International Journal of Early Years Education 17, 2009).

-● Tarullo, L B ‘Windows on Social Worlds: Gender Differences in Children’s Play Narratives’ in Slade, A and Wolf, P D Children at play: clinical and developmental approaches to meaning and representation (Oxford University Press, 1994).
+● Tarullo, L B – ‘Windows on Social Worlds: Gender Differences in Children’s Play Narratives’ in Slade, A and Wolf, P D Children at play: clinical and developmental approaches to meaning and representation (Oxford University Press, 1994).